FabianMaeurer/TensorCategories.jl/docs/src/Interface/RingCategories.md

 should not be confused with the Grothendieck ring constructed from such a category later in this chapter.

+Over a general coefficient field, TensorCategories.jl also supports the non-split convention of [maurer2024computing; §2.1](@citet), in which a simple tensor unit need not have endomorphism algebra $k$.
+Algorithms which require the split condition must impose it separately.

+## The interface

 The corresponding package predicates are `is_multiring`, `is_ring`, `is_multitensor`, and `is_tensor`.
 Stronger structural declarations imply the weaker ones through generic fallbacks.
 The predicates report what a backend has declared or established; they do not reconstruct the axioms from the available methods.

-Over a general coefficient field, TensorCategories.jl also supports the non-split convention used by [maurer2024computing; §2.1](@citet).
-In that setting a category with a simple but non-scalar tensor unit can be reported as `is_tensor(C) == true` and `is_ring(C) == true`, even though equation
+In the non-split convention, a category with a simple but non-scalar tensor unit can be reported as
+`is_tensor(C) == true` and `is_ring(C) == true`, even though equation
 \eqref{eq:tensor-category-unit} fails.
-Algorithms that require the split EGNO condition must additionally test `is_split_semisimple(C)` or the appropriate split fusion predicate.
+Algorithms that require the split EGNO condition must additionally test `is_split_semisimple(C)`.
 This broader behavior is part of the current package interface.

+## Example: Group representations

 Both $\operatorname{Vec}_k$ and $\operatorname{Rep}_k(G)$ are tensor
 categories in the sense above, whether or not $\operatorname{Rep}_k(G)$ is